Detecting effectivity of motives, their weights, connectivity, and dimension via Chow-weight (co)homology: a "mixed motivic decomposition of the diagonal": Some preliminaries on weight structures

 \end{defi}

-Let us recall some basic properties of weight complexes (note that the boundedness of $w$ is only needed in assertion \ref{iwcons} below; actually, a much weaker restriction on $w$ is sufficient here according to Theorem 2.3.4(III) of \cite{bkillw}).
+Let us recall some basic properties of weight complexes (note that the boundedness of $w$ is only needed in assertions \ref{iwext} and \ref{iwcons} below; actually, a much weaker restriction on $w$ is sufficient for the latter statement according to Proposition 3.1.8(2) and Theorem 2.3.4(I.1) of \cite{bkillw}).

 \begin{pr} Let $M\in \obj \cu$, where $\cu$ is endowed with a weight structure $w$.

 Then the following statements are valid.

 \begin{enumerate} \item Any choice of $t(M)=(M^i)$ is a complex indeed (i.e., the square of the boundary is zero); all $M^i$ belong to $\cu_{w=0}$.